 You can’t walk away if you understood and experienced the love of God-wide, long, high and deep.

 Where can I go to find that kind of love?
-Where can I hide from the kind of love?
+Where can I hide from that kind of love?

 Walk with him forever in eternity.
 He will lovingly walk us through the shadows of death.
 His love isn’t just for our years on earth.
 Love lasts and is eternal.